 These, of course, can change from one location to the other, but I really enjoy coming back to a place I like after a full day of exploration.
 Also waking up and having breakfast with a nice view is also a plus.

-This being said, here are some options when it comes to where to stay in Da Nang.
-Since the town is not very spectacular and it is really crowded and crazy, we chose to stay by the beach and that’s something I suggest.
+This being said, here are some options for where to stay in Da Nang.
+Since the town is not very spectacular and is really crowded and crazy, we chose to stay by the beach, and that’s something I suggest.

-The people from the hotel went out f their way to make us feel welcomed and help us arrange the trip, the breakfast is delicious and very diverse, they have a rooftop pool, and the massages at their SPA are great (even though you might find cheaper places in town, but I was looking for proximity and quality over price).
+The hotel staff went out of their way to make us feel welcome and help us arrange the trip.
+Breakfast is delicious and very diverse.
+They have a rooftop pool, and the massages at their spa are great (even though you might find cheaper places in town, I was looking for proximity and quality over price).

-The hotel is on the beach and our room was facing the sea even though we had a room on the 18th floor I would hear the waves from my bed in the morning and just before we went to sleep.
+The hotel is on the beach, and our room faced the sea.
+Even though we had a room on the 18th floor, I could hear the waves from my bed in the morning and just before we went to sleep.

-Minh Boutique – with an impressive design, and an outside pool, just 6 minutes away from the beach, this hotel offers also bikes for rent free of charge.
+with an impressive design and an outside pool just 6 minutes away from the beach, this hotel also offers bikes for rent free of charge.

-What I liked most when checking this hotel out was the super-cool green design with a lot of plants around, giving me the sensation that I am in a jungle.
+What I liked most about this hotel was its super-cool green design.
+It has many plants around, which gave me the sensation that I was in a jungle.

-The view from the room with that immense blue before my eyes, the classic simple design, the interior pool, the steam sauna, and SPA were just some of the things that caught my attention and why I would book this hotel for my next Da Nang itinerary.
+The view from the room, with that immense blue before my eyes, is amazing.
+But also the classic, simple design.
+Additionally, the interior pool, the steam sauna, and the spa were just some of the things that caught my attention.
+And the reason why I would book this hotel for my next Da Nang itinerary.

 Visa requirements for Vietnam